Last updated on September 18th, 2023 at 03:20 pm

 9. Plum 🇬🇧

-Once you link bank accounts, it analyzes your expenses and helps you meet goals with automatic savings’ deposits.
+Once you link bank accounts, it analyzes your expenses and helps you meet goals with automatic savings deposits.
 If you want to earn interest on your automated deposits, use Plum Plus or Plum Pro.

-Lastly, Plum specializes in getting people started with investing—no matter their budget.
+Lastly, Plum specializes in getting people started with investing, no matter their budget.

 The Pocket Guard is a budgeting app for individuals who want to minimize their chances of overspending and control their money.
 With features that include a debt payoff plan, Pocket Guard aims to automate your ability to reduce debt and meet financial goals.

 11. Simplifi 🇺🇸

-Simplifi will give you a personalized experience with real-time updates on your monthly expenditure and balance.
+Produced by the accounting software company Quicken, Simplifi will give you a personalized experience with real-time updates on your monthly expenditure and balance.
 It balances your bank accounts and alerts you about your financial capabilities, progress, and goals.
-While there’s a fee, you can start with a 30-day free trial.
+Simplifi also shows a monthly update of your bills and subscriptions.

 12. Zeta 🇺🇸

 Once you’ve entered the necessary information, set categories for your expenses.
 Check that everything is labeled in a way that makes sense to you.
-For example: you might want separate “groceries” and “dining out” categories, or you may choose to combine the two into “food expenses.”
+For example, you might want separate “groceries” and “dining out” categories, or you may choose to combine the two into “food expenses.”